enghwa/ecommerce-shopfront-on-aws/1_PrimaryRegion/README.md

 ```
 ![CFN](../images/01-cfn-07.png)

-FYI.
+### FYI
 This Bookstore doesn't include the Book Blog yet that you created with CDK.
 It will be shown after you complete building the secondary region Bookstore application.
+Also, if your bookstore website did not load or experience permission error, please check that the [codepipeline](https://eu-west-1.console.aws.amazon.com/codesuite/codepipeline/pipelines?region=eu-west-1) has successfully build your front-end assets.

 ## Completion